The Complexity of Conjunctive Queries with Degree 2: Forbidden Dilutions for Degree 2 CQs

 As a final piece of the puzzle we observe that high \ghw always implies high treewidth in the dual.
-This observation has been mentioned previously but we are not aware of any formal statement or proof in the literature.
-Since it is key to our main theorem we give our own proof here. \begin{lemma}[Folklore] Let $H$ be a reduced hypergraph.
-Then $\ghw(H) \leq tw(H^d)+1$. \end{lemma} \begin{proof} Let $\left< T, (D_u)_{u \in T} \right>$ be a tree decomposition of width $k$ of $H^d$.
-We then construct a generalised hypertree decomposition (GHD $\left< T, (B_u)_{u \in T}, (\lambda_u)_{u\in T}, \right>$ for $H$ by taking for every node $u$ in $T$, $\lambda_u = D_u$ and $B_u = \bigcup \lambda_u$ (note that the elements of $D_u$ are edges in $H$).
-Recall, a GHD is a tree decomposition with an additional labelling $(\lambda_u)_{u\in T}$ that describes an explicit edge cover for each bag.
+This observation has been informally mentioned previously, but we are not aware of any formal statement or proof in the literature.
+Since it is key to our main theorem we provide our own proof in the appendix. \begin{lemma} Let $H$ be a reduced hypergraph.
+Then $\ghw(H) \leq tw(H^d)+1$. \end{lemma}

-It is not difficult to verify that this is indeed a GHD of width $k+1$ of $H$.
-To do so we have to argue two properties (the width is trivial), first that for every $e \in E(H)$, there is a node $u$ such that $e \subseteq B_u$, and second that the connectedness condition holds.